Does Cannabis Increase Sensitivity to Pain Like Opioids?

 Insights and Limitations

 The results indicate that there is no difference in pain sensitivity and tolerance between young, healthy cannabis users and non-users.
-This finding is in stark contrast to opioid therapy, and, according to the researchers, is an important distinction that health care providers should consider when choosing between different therapies for pain management.
+This finding is in stark contrast to opioid therapy, and, according to the researchers, is an important distinction that health care providers (cannabis doctors especially) should consider when choosing between different therapies for pain management.

 In short, “cannabis may not carry the same risk of hyperalgesia as opioids.”